A weird-sounding name for something very valuable

 Thank you for taking part in dogfooding!

-If there's anything missing from, or incorrect in, this guide, please let us know in #peopleops.
+If there's anything missing from, or incorrect in, this guide, please let us know in #status-peopleops.
 Maybe you need some more instruction/support to find your way around the app - that's totally ok too - just let us know and we'll be happy to give you more guidance.
 We really appreciate your input! :)